lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/nanosheared-electrolyte.rst

     in Kcal/mole, and the distance at which the particle-particle potential energy in Ångstrom.

-    Only assigned pairwise interaction between atoms of identical type we assign.
+    Only pairwise interaction between atoms of
+    identical type were assign.
 By default, LAMMPS calculates the pair coefficients for the interactions between atoms of different types (i and j) by using geometrical
     average: :math:`\epsilon_{ij} = \epsilon_i + \epsilon_j)/2`,